emberjs/ember.js/STYLEGUIDE.md

 }
 ```

-+ Opening curly brace on the same line as the beginning of a statement or declaration.
++ Opening curly brace should be on the same line as the beginning of a statement or declaration.

 ```javascript
 function foo() {